Dolphins, apparently, are cool again; plus six-pack of Dolphins notes

 Defensive lineman Ndamukong Suh is No. 10 among all defensive players; he ended the 2016 season at No. 20.
 He’s also 53rd overall after closing out last season at No. 88.

-There is certainly appreciation for David Harris inside the Dolphins building, but signing him would take playing time away from second-round pick Raekwon McMillan.
+There is certainly appreciation for Harris inside the Dolphins building, but signing him would take playing time away from second-round pick Raekwon McMillan.
 Miami has more depth at linebacker now, with Kiko Alonso, Lawrence Timmons, Koa Misi, McMillan, Mike Hull and Neville Hewitt.

 Defensive coordinator Matt Burke this week commended Hull and Hewitt for their improvement.